 Do less firefighting – 96% reduction in time to detect and fix anomalies.

-With superwise, data science teams benefit from a thorough understanding of their model’s health with metrics and performance tracking over time and versions, and automatic predictions of performance levels to circumvent blindspot periods.
+With Superwise, data science teams benefit from a thorough understanding of their model’s health with metrics and performance tracking over time and versions and automatic predictions of performance levels to circumvent blindspot periods.
 The days of waiting for the business to be impacted to have a sense of the health of the models are long gone!

 Data science teams can also receive alerts on drifts/biases to enable more proactivity and prevent AI failures: data and concept drifts, biases, performance issues, and correlated events to avoid too much noise.
-Last but not least, they can derive better retraining strategies with key insights on the real-life behavior of the models.
+Last but not least, they can derive better retraining strategies with key insights into the real-life behavior of the models.